 As Kieran Trippier stepped up to take England's fourth, and vital, penalty in the 2018 World Cup against Colombia, the TV signal at Miko's Cafe in Elephant and Castle cut out.

-Now, the Latin community — and everything else that makes this shopping centre unique — is about to scatter for good.
+Now, the Latin community — and everything else that makes this shopping centre unique — is about to be scattered for good.

-This lumbering 55-year-old old beast has finally — finally — been tranqued with the gentrification dart, and is now staggering towards a painful, six-month demise.
+This lumbering 55-year-old old beast has — after a lot of attempts — been tranqued with the gentrification dart, and is now staggering towards a painful, six-month demise.
 Unless a miracle occurs now, Elephant and Castle Shopping Centre closes on 30 July 2020.
 In its place, will rise a new 'town centre', including 979 new homes and 175,000 sq ft of new leisure facilities, shops, cafes and restaurants.
 You can't have ugly old things anymore it seems, just ugly new things.